-10 NORTHOLT VILLAGE GREEN
+10 NORTHOLT VILLAGE GREEN 🗎

 The centre of the old village is overlooked by the parish church.
-Northolt Village Green was designated a Conser area in 1965.
-A stream meanders through the Green beside the road.
-A number of historic buildings border the Green: the first group comprises Herbert's Cottages, Well Cottage and Fern Cottage.
+Northolt Village Green was designated a Conser creation for the stream mean dense stream the force beside the road.
+A number of historic buildings border the Green beside the first group comprises Herbert's Cottages, Well Cottage and Fern Cottage.

-■ DEYNTE'S COTTAGE ■
+🔟 DEYNTE'S COTTAGE 💧

 The cottage, set back from the road and to the right of the pathway into the church, was built in 1887 by the Shadwell family, who were Lords of the Manor of Northolt between 1827 and 1919.
-It replaced earlier cottages, one of which had been occupied by Henry Deynte, a manor official in the
+It replaced earlier cottages, one of which had been occupied by Henry Deynte, a manor official in the had been occupie fifteenth century.